About Grammar Productions

 In the darkest hours of World War 2, thousands of men from Burma gave their lives fighting a brutal war for Britain against the Japanese, and to carry out the most successful guerrilla campaign of the war.
 But after the Allied victory, Burma sank into isolation, dictatorship and civil war, and Britain forgot the bravery of these men.

 Now only a handful of veterans remain - will they get the recognition they deserve before it's too late?
 One determined band of Brits are in a battle against time to make sure they do.

 The production of Forgotten Allies to date was made possible by the support of our logistical partner Sampan Travel.
-Thanks to a crowd-funding campaign backed by people from all around the world, we are currently in the post-production process, and planning for release in June 2019.
+The post-production was made possible by a crowd-funding campaign backed by people from all around the world.

 We Were Kings